-Monterey Bay National Marine Sanctuary (MBNMS) is the largest marine sanctuary in the United States, covering 4,601 square nautical miles of California ocean waters from Cambria to the Marin Headlands.
+Monterey Bay National Marine Sanctuary (MBNMS) is the largest marine sanctuary in the United States, covering 6,094 square statute miles (4,601 nmi2) of California ocean waters from Cambria to the Marin Headlands.
 The seafloor within the sanctuary reaches a depth of 12,713 feet (2.4 miles) below the ocean surface—more than twice the depth of the Grand Canyon.

 The marine sanctuary encompasses no dry ground.
 Its shoreward boundary extends inland no further than the mean high tide line.
 Inner harbor areas are excluded from sanctuary boundaries.
 The only inland waterway included in the sanctuary is the main channel of Elkhorn Slough east from the Highway 1 bridge to the Elkhorn Road tide gates.